 Which Chromebooks and Chrome OS devices will support Steam gaming?

-Best Answer: Currently, Steam Alpha is supported on a total of seven Chromebooks.
-Google states that current support is limited to Chromebooks with Intel Xe graphics, 11th-gen Core i5 or i7 processors, and at least 8GB of RAM.
+Best Answer: Currently, Steam Beta is supported on more than seven different Chromebooks.
+Google states that at a minimum, you'll need a Chromebook with at least 11th Gen Intel Core i5 or i7 processors, AMD Ryzen 3 or higher, and at least 8GB of RAM

 Steam on Chrome OS has been rumored and teased for the better part of the last two years.
 Since then, only little tidbits have been shared about Google and Valve's plan to bring "true" gaming to Chromebooks and other Chrome OS-powered computers.

-Following the somewhat uneventful announcement during one of the Google for Games Developer Summit talks, many wondered what the requirements would be.
+Following the somewhat uneventful announcement during one of the Google for Games Developer Summit talks in 2022, many wondered what the requirements would be.
 A few days following the announcement, Google provided a bit more information as to what hardware will be needed if you want to try to play your favorite Steam games on Chromebooks.

 More power on your Chromebook

-However, Google also provided some indication as to what the requirements will be once Steam on Chrome OS moves out of its Alpha stage.
-These are the models that are currently compatible with Steam Alpha:
+However, Google also provided some indication as to what the requirements will be once Steam on Chrome OS moves out of its Beta stage.
+These are the models that are currently compatible with Steam Beta:

 - Acer Chromebook 514 (CB514-1W)